TITLE Project Supervisor

 2. Ensures that reports are reflective of the professionalism of the Center for Archaeological Research by preparing technical reports according to guidelines established by the Missouri Department of Natural Resources or other federal or state agency as required.

-3. Contributes to overall mission of the Center for Archaeological Research through the preparation of draft budget and technical proposals for archaeological projects in southwest Missouri.
+3. Contributes to overall mission of the Center for Archaeological Research through the preparation of draft budget and technical proposals for archaeological projects.

 4. Facilitates the completion of field and laboratory investigations by assisting the Director or other research archaeologists with planning, designing, mobilizing, or directing survey, testing, and mitigation projects funded by grants or contracts.

-5. Maintains competency and professional currency through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of the Center for Archaeological Research.
+6. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required.

-The Project Supervisor receives supervision from the Director of the Center for Archaeological Research and exercises supervision of professional and clerical staff, student employees and graduate assistants.
+The Project Supervisor is supervised by the Director of the Center for Archaeological Research and exercises supervision of professional and clerical staff, student employees and graduate assistants.

 OFFICE OF HUMAN RESOURCES